faizann24/Intro-to-Machine-Learning/README.md

 ### Deep Learning for Computer Vision

-If you looking for a specific course in Computer Vision or Natural Language Processing, you should take the following courses as well.
-They are regarded as one of the best course on their respective subjects.
+If you are looking for a specific course in Computer Vision or Natural Language Processing, you should take the following courses as well.
+They are regarded as one of the best courses in NLP and CV.

 - Deep Learning for Computer Vision (https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv)
 - Deep Learning for Natural Language Processing (https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6)